Club: Junior de Barranquilla | Opening: 1986 | Capacity: 49,612 seats

-Estadio Metropolitano officially opened on the 11th of May 1986 with a friendly between Junior and the Uruguay national team.
+Estadio Metropolitano officially opened on 11 May 1986 with a friendly between Junior and the Uruguay national team.
 The first goal was scored by Enzo Francescoli.

-The stadium was one of the playing venues of the 2001 Cope América.
+The stadium was one of the playing venues of the 2001 Copa América.
 It hosted all matches in Colombia’s group A.

 Estadio Metropolitano is located in the far south of the city of Barranquilla, just inside the city’s ring road (Circunvalar).
 It lies about 6.5 kilometres from the city centre (centro) following the Calle Murillo in one straight line south.

 The stadium lies furthermore about 10 kilometres from the upscale Washington area, which is toward the west of the centre.